canonical/ubuntu-core-docs/docs/contributing.md

 The navigational structure, style, and content of our documentation follows the Diátaxis systematic framework for technical documentation.
 This categorizes the documentation into tutorials, how-to guides, reference material and explanatory text.

-Consistency is vital in documentation, which is why we request contributors to follow the {ref}`style-guide`.
+Consistency is vital in documentation, which is why we request contributors to follow the [style-guide](https://docs.ubuntu.com/styleguide/en/).
 We also set up the following GitHub actions to run automatically on every pull request raised against our docs repository:

 - Inclusive language check
 - Spellcheck